top of page

 Recall GP‑5 Presets

 The GP‑5 responds to Control Change (CC) messages for preset recall, which is a little unusual.
-Most devices respond to Program Change (PC) messages for preset recall, but using CC messages instead has no downside to it.
+Most devices respond to Program Change (PC) messages for preset recall, but using CC messages instead has no downside.

-On the GP-5, preset numbers correspond directly with CC#0 and the corresponding CC value, which is a refreshing touch.
+On the GP-5, preset numbers correspond directly with CC#0 and the corresponding CC value.
+This is a refreshing touch.
 No need to deal with PC#0 recalling preset 1 and the ensuing offset.
 CC#0 with value 1 recalls preset 1 and so on.
 It's really simple.

 Valeton GP-5 MIDI Messages